jonathan-s/django-sockpuppet/docs/persistence.md

 ### The life of a Reflex

 When you access a page in a Sockpuppet application, you see the current state of your user interface for that URL.
 There is no mounting process and no fetching of JSON from an API.
-Your request goes through the url router to your django view where it renders the template and sends HTML to the browser.
-This is Django in all it's server-rendered glory.
+Your request goes through the URL router to your Django view where it renders the template and sends HTML to the browser.
+This is Django in all its server-rendered glory.

-Only once the HTML page is displayed in your browser, the javascript library StimulusReflex wakes up.
+Only once the HTML page is displayed in your browser, the JavaScript library StimulusReflex wakes up.
 First, it opens a websocket connection and waits for messages.
 Then it scans your DOM for elements with `data-reflex` attributes.
 Those attributes become event handlers that map to methods in Stimulus controllers.
 The controllers connect events in your browser to methods in your Reflex classes on the server.

-In a Reflex method you can call the django orm, access data from Redis or sessions, and set instance variables that get picked up in your view.
-After the Reflex method is complete, the django view is executed and any instance variables set on the Reflex will be passed onto the view's context.
+In a Reflex method, you can call the Django ORM, access data from Redis or sessions, and set instance variables that get picked up in your view.
+After the Reflex method is complete, the Django view is executed and any instance variables set on the Reflex will be passed onto the view's context.

 We find that people learn how to work with Sockpuppet quickly when they are pushed in the right direction.
 The order of operations can seem fuzzy until the light bulb flicks on.

 This document is here to get you to the light bulb moment quickly.

 {% hint style="danger" %}
-Sockpuppet only works with class based views and expects the method `get_context_data` to exist on the view.
+Sockpuppet only works with class-based views and expects the method `get_context_data` to exist on the view.

-As Sockpuppet re-renders the view during the reflex phase it's important to consider caching the view correctly.
-Otherwise queries in the view will be executed again which will decrease performance.
+As Sockpuppet re-renders the view during the reflex phase, it's important to consider caching the view correctly.
+Otherwise queries in the view will be executed again, which will decrease performance.
 {% endhint %}

 ## Instance Variables

-One of the most common patterns in Sockpuppet is to pass instance variables from the Reflex method to the view and which then gets rendered in the template.
-Ruby's `||=` \(pronounced "**or equals**"\) operator helps us manage this hand-off:
+One of the most common patterns in Sockpuppet is to pass instance variables from the Reflex method to the view, which then get rendered in the template.
+Sockpuppet will do this for you automatically as long as it can call `get_context_data` (you don't need to implement it unless you desire special behavior, however; the class-based views you'll be using include `ContextMixin`).

 {% tabs %}
 {% tab title="example\_reflex.py" %}